 - The editing area with four columns for source and target text as well as informational data.

-- The CAT pane with proposals from the TM, MT, and terminology.
+- The CAT panel with TM, MT, and terminology proposals.

 - A series of tabs for communication, QA and revisions.